Namratapatel9027/Milestone_Exam/P3_Bike Landing Page/README.md

 To view or contribute to the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/futuristic-bike-landing-page.git`
+1. Clone the repository: `git clone https://github.com/Namrtapatel9027/P3_Bike Landing Page.git`
 2. Open the project in your preferred code editor.
 3. Launch the `index.html` file in your web browser.